Ramifications of Re-Gaining Weight After FDL Surgery

 Does Getting Pregnant Affect my Fleur-de-Lis Surgery Results?

 Pregnancy leads to weight gain.
-Therefore, becoming pregnant after an FDL surgery will result in the tummy skin and muscles stretching out, which will affect the results of the procedure.
+Therefore, becoming pregnant after an FDL surgery will result in the skin and muscles stretching out, which will affect the results of the procedure.

 What Weight Gain Should I Consider Too Much?